 “Contrasting that to the corporate world, there is a lot of work being done in terms of making opportunities more equal.
 There is a more conscious effort to open up to those groups.
 But I don’t know if that diversity is celebrated as much.”

 “Imagine how powerful it would be to get those two worlds together.
 It would be a blast.”

 Be curious, be open and start a conversation

 Although there is a strong creative vein that runs through Diana’s approach to life, when it comes to improving equality and diversity, she thinks the solution is a relatively straightforward one.

-“From my perspective, and maybe it’s a simplistic view…but I think ED&I means treat others the way you want to be treated.
+“From my perspective, and maybe it’s a simplistic view…but I think ED&I means treating others the way you want to be treated.
 Everybody wants to be understood, listened to and included.

 “From a practical point of view, I think that means unlearning any biases you have about somebody and trying to understand the world from their perspective.”

-It is then, Diana said, that people can feel comfortable to have an open conversation to discover how those different to them experience the world and discover how disparities can be addressed to create a more equal and inclusive society.
+It is then, Diana said, that people can feel comfortable having an open conversation to discover how those different to them experience the world and discover how disparities can be addressed to create a more equal and inclusive society.

 “The issue is understanding,” said Diana.

 “It’s about learning and understanding as many different experiences as possible and then it should become normal to talk about them and ask questions.”